Unexpected Issues in the Sales Process

 It is important that you find out, early in the process if the property you are buying has any restricted covenants.

-For example, you could be some way through the sales process and find out that there is a restricted covenant in place that prevents you from extending the property.
-This could cause you to withdraw from the sale and lose money along the way.
+For example, you could be some way through the sales process and lose money along the way.

-Vendors may not know about the restricted covenants or may be unwilling to disclose them, so we would advise that as soon as you instruct your solicitor, you ask them to raise an enquiry into restricted covenants and not wait until the survey is completed.
-As it is more likely that a prohibitive restricted covenant could cause you to pull out of a sale and the sooner you instruct them the more money you would save.
+Vendors may not know about the restricted covenants or may be unwilling to disclose them, so we would advise that as soon as you instruct your solicitor, you ask them to raise an enquiry into restricted covenants and the sooner you instruct them the more money you would save.